Tanz0rz/haxe-fmod/docs/platforms.md

 lime test hl
 ```

-This requires a C compiler (`gcc` on Linux, `cc` on macOS, `cl` on Windows) and HashLink headers installed on your system.
-See [build-hdll](guides/tools-cli.md#build-hdll) for the details.

-Bank files require an engine at least as new as the FMOD Studio that built them, so the Studio version and the engine version move together.

-`StudioSystem.getVersion()` reports the engine version the running build actually loaded, as a string like `"2.03.12"`.
-Log it at startup to confirm that `FMOD_SDK`, `FMOD_SDK_WEB`, or the hdll points where you expect.
+[build-hdll](guides/tools-cli.md#build-hdll) covers what the command needs.
+Bank files require an engine at least as new as the FMOD Studio that built them, so the Studio version and the engine version move together. `StudioSystem.getVersion()` reports the engine the running build loaded, formatted like `"2.03.12"`, which confirms where `FMOD_SDK`, `FMOD_SDK_WEB`, or the hdll points.

 ## Live Update